quicsharp/quicsharp/README.md

 dotnet run .
 ```

 If you want to inspect the transmitted packets, you can install a development build of Wireshark.
-See [about-wireshark] below.
+See _[About Wireshark](about-wireshark)_ below.

 ### Running unit tests